Jsummerstime/IT394/README.md

 ## Getting Started:

 #### If your virtual machine is not configured to use Ansible, follow these steps:
+The following commands were obtained from Colonel Hamilton:

     sudo apt install openssh-server git
     ssh-keygen
     cd .ssh